cobuildlab/cobuildlab-web/src/pages/blog/most-common-focus-killers-and-what-to-do-about-them.md

 <Br>

-Our third productivity killer is general noise and nonsense.
+<p>Our third productivity killer is general noise and nonsense.
 Some offices and some coworkers are loud. (it's hard to imagine, but some offices allow people to bring their dog to work!)
-For those sensitive to noise, these audible intrusions can be hard to overcome.
+For those sensitive to noise, these audible intrusions can be hard to overcome.</p>

 A good pair of noise-canceling headphones that can be used to play lo-fi music – or simply block out sound – is a good investment and some of the better models are very affordable and incredibly effective at blocking sound.